sriksven/FinAdvisor_LLM/README.md

 **LoRA Overview:** LoRA is used to fine-tune the language model, adjusting a minimal set of parameters that allow it to specialize in financial contexts without requiring complete retraining.
 **Training:** Through LoRA adaptation, the model learns to interpret financial data, allowing it to deliver accurate and context-sensitive financial advice.
 * **Performance Tracking:** Model performance is continuously monitored using Comet, a machine learning experiment management tool that tracks metrics and validates fine-tuning accuracy.
-* **Retrieval-Augmented Generation (RAG):**
-**Purpose of RAG:** RAG enhances the model's contextual accuracy by fetching relevant data from Qdrant during response generation.
-**Implementation:** When the model receives a query, RAG retrieves related information from Qdrant, allowing the model to incorporate the most recent and pertinent data into its responses.
-This ensures that responses are both accurate and contextually relevant.

 #### d.
 Model Deployment
 * **RESTful API:** The fine-tuned model is deployed via a RESTful API, providing real-time accessibility for user interaction.